tarwn/lessthandot-hugo/blogs/content/posts/2012-01-03-presenting-filegroups-putting-the-pieces.md

   <img src="http://www.popculturemadness.com/Entertainment/Decades/images/greatest-show-on-earth.jpg" alt="" title="" />
 </p>

-_Come one, come all to&#8230;_
+_Come one, come all to…_

 **Filegroups: Putting The Pieces Together**

 Every DBA must know how to create and maintain filegroups because they affect performance, maintenance, and security of your data.
 What are filegroups, and how do you use them?
-In this session, I&#8217;ll show you how to create filegroups, create objects in them, move objects to them, perform maintenance, and walk through piecemeal restores.
+In this session, I'll show you how to create filegroups, create objects in them, move objects to them, perform maintenance, and walk through piecemeal restores.

-I&#8217;ll be presenting for [WiSSUG][1].
+I'll be presenting for [WiSSUG][1].

 Where: Microsoft Offices, N19 W24133 Riverwood Dr., Suite 150, Waukesha, WI 53188